pvv88/GettingAndCleaningData/codebook.md

 ### 2. Extracts only the measurements on the mean and standard deviation for each measurement.

--   dataset was filtered to data containing mean and standard deviation.
-    The result was use to create a new subset called tidydata.
-Tidydata contains rows that has mean and standard deviation.
+-   dataset was filtered to data containing mean and standard deviation and copied to a new dataset called tidydata.
+Tidydata contains rows that contains mean and standard deviation data.

 <!-- -->